tableau/hyper-db/website/docs/sql/syntax.md

 called “names”.

-There are two types of identifiers: "unquoted" identifiers such as `Customers` and "quoted" or "delimitied" identifiers such as `"Discount"`.
+There are two types of identifiers: "unquoted" identifiers such as `Customers` and "quoted" or "delimited" identifiers such as `"Discount"`.

 Unquoted identifiers must start with a letter (non-Latin letters are also accepted) or an underscore.
 Subsequent characters in an identifier